yasharya1/yasharya1/README.md

 # 💫 About Me:
 👋 Hi, I'm Yash, and Im currently pursuing my bachelors degree at UBC.
 I also like to build cool stuff.
-Working on these projects has helped me get more comfortable with tools such as Python, C++, React, Flask, and FastAPI—plus.

 Right now, my main goal is to keep broadening my technical foundation, refine my problem-solving skills, and find more opportunities to build meaningful software that addresses real user needs.

-I love working with others who share a passion for innovation and continuous learning.
 If you have a project idea, advice, or just want to chat about tech, feel free to reach out.
-Let’s learn and build together!

 # 💻 Tech Stack: